 The main new feature of this part of the game is the 1,000-fold Arms, which are the long appendages you see Mario obtain in the trailer.
 The game's press release teases that the 1,000-fold Arms "allows you to interact with the landscape by stretching out and pulling, peeling and revealing new locations, helping you to solve puzzles and uncover unexpected surprises," so it seems like the game will get a lot of mileage out of this new feature.

-Does Paper Mario: The Origami King have companions for Mario?
+Does Paper Mario: The Origami King have Companions?

-Yes, though the mechanic does come with a catch: The trailer does show Mario teaming up with various characters, including Bowser, a Bob-omb, a couple of Toads, and King Olly's sister Olivia.
-Unforutanley, these characters don't seem to have unique names outside of Bowser and Olivia, as the aforementioned Bob-omb character introduces himself in the trailer by saying, "Me ...
-Well, I'm Bob-omb."
+Yes.
+The reveal trailer showed Mario teaming up with various characters, including Bowser, a Bob-omb, a couple of Toads, and King Olly's sister Olivia.
+Unfortunately, these characters don't seem to have super unique names outside of Bowser and Olivia, with names like Professor Toad and Bobby the Bob-omb.

 Paper Mario: The Origami King will be released for Nintendo Switch on July 17, 2020.